Landonscorner2/BIAS/README.md

 BIAS is a CLI written in BASH to make your everyday BASH commands easy.

-BIAS needs a BASH shell to work, otherwise it won't function.
+<b>BIAS needs a BASH shell to work, otherwise it won't function.</b>

-Operating System that have a BASH shell:
+Operating Systems that have a BASH shell:
 Linux

 MacOS (legacy)